NathanNonato/TesteCloudOpss/README.md

 1) Clone this repository and make the downloads

-3) Install the requirements.txt using this code in yout shell
+3) Install the requirements.txt using this code in your shell

 ```bash
 pip install -r requirements.txt